Self Guided Cycling from the white-coned trulli of Alberobello along an idyllic coastline to Lecce

 After passing through the stunning 'white city' of Ostuni, a charming example of Mediterranean architecture, the route veers towards the idyllic Ionian coastline.
 Known as the 'Ionian Pearl', we will pass through the town of Gallipoli, with its 16th Century castle perched on a limestone island.

 The remainder of the journey takes us to the meeting point of the Adriatic and Ionian seas at the most southerly point of the region, Santa Maria di Leuca, and continues through a charming coastal landscape to the Messapian town of Otranto.
 The route then passes through olive orchards and limestone cliffs to Lecce, the capital of Salento, known for its impressive amphitheatre and countless churches and palaces.

-For the guided group cycling tour in the same area, please visit: Matera to Puglia Cycle
+For the guided group cycling tour in the same area, please visit: Cycling Puglia and Matera